Types Of Shipping Explained – All the Options For SMBs in 2025

 💡The last mile is the final leg of the package’s journey from the warehouse shelf to the customer’s doorstep.
 It’s when the package moves from a transportation hub to its final destination.
 If you’re an SMB that only serves local customers, last mile will refer to the transport of the product from your business’s location to your customer’s address.

-First, let’s talk about shipping speed options before moving on to last mile shipping.
+Let’s talk about shipping speed options first, before moving on to last mile shipping.

 Shipping speed options